AMNakamura/miscellanea/Demo/MakeAFakeCohort.md

 ```
 ## Create the cohort members

-Let data set members - enter the cohort and leave the cohort at any
-time - Change groups (e.g., classes) midway
+Let data set members enter the cohort and leave the cohort at any time and change groups (e.g., courses for an educational program) midway.

 ``` r
 # Start with a list of IDs